 If you are thinking of living in Alicante, Spain, we wholeheartedly encourage the idea.
-But don’t just take our word for it.
-Foreigners make up roughly 15% of the population, and the area is known for their large expat communities, especially Brits.
-Although its tourist reputation spreads far and wide, it is also a great place to call home.
-Think gorgeous beaches, stylish townhouses, an affordable cost-of-living, and of course, all that sunshine, and you will soon understand why it is a fantastic place to live.
+But do not just believe us.
+Foreigners make up roughly 15% of the population, and the Mediterranean area sitting on the Costa Blanca is known for their large expat communities, especially Brits.
+Although its tourist reputation spreads everywhere, Alicante is also a great place to call home.
+Think gorgeous beaches, impressive landmarks like the castle, stylish and modern townhouses, an affordable cost-of-living, and of course, copious amounts of sunshine to understand why Alicante is a fantastic place to live and travel around.

-Obviously, though, a move to Spain is a significant lifestyle change, and any retirees thinking of calling it home, need to know the pros and cons before jumping on that plane.
-Moving to any country around the world involves specific challenges and hurdles to overcome, for your endeavour to turn into a long-term retirement plan.
-So, let us weight up how to decide if Alicante is for you, starting with the pros first.
+However, moving to Spain is a significant lifestyle change, and any retirees thinking of calling Alicante home need to know the pros and cons before jumping on a plane.
+Furthermore, moving to any country worldwide involves specific challenges and hurdles to overcome for your endeavour to turn into a long-term retirement plan.
+So, let us weigh up how to decide if Alicante city is the place to live by starting with the pros first.

 Living in Alicante: Pros and Cons